The Vengeance Factor: Plot

 The Enterprise meets with Chorgan's starship, and Picard, Marouk, and Yuta transport aboard to begin negotiations.
-At the same time, the Enterprise crew receives the database from Acamar, and find that fifty-three years earlier, another Gatherer suffered a similar heart attack - he too was from the Lornak clan, and a photographic record shows Yuta was present, and clearly hasn't aged a day.
+At the same time, the Enterprise crew receives the database from Acamar, and find that fifty-three years earlier, another Gatherer suffered a similar heart attack - he too was from the Lornak clan, and a photographic record shows Yuta was present, and clearly has not aged a day.
 Finding the common clan, Riker discovers that Chorgan is of the Lornak clan, and realizing that Yuta is there to assassinate him, transports over to Chorgan's ship.
 He interrupts negotiations to prevent Yuta from serving Chorgan a drink, accusing her of the murder.
 Yuta explains she is the last of five survivors of the Tralesta clan that was wiped out by a Lornak attack, and has undergone genetic alterations to host the virus and to keep herself from aging, allowing her to seek out and murder the Lornak clan to the last person.
 Riker attempts to talk her out of her revenge at phaser-point, gradually increasing the yield with each successive shot, but she cannot break from her desire for vengeance that she built up over the last several decades.
 After pleading with her not to try again, she advances once more on Chorgan, and Riker vaporizes her with his phaser.

 A truce is negotiated between the two sides; at the conclusion, the Enterprise is assigned a routine survey mission through the now-peaceful sector.

 Releases

-On June 6, 1995 "The Defector" and "Vengeance Factor" were released on LaserDisc in the United States by Paramount Home Video.
+On June 6, 1995 "The Defector" and "The Vengeance Factor" were released on LaserDisc in the United States by Paramount Home Video.

 This was released in Japan on LaserDisc on July 5, 1996, in the half season set Log.
 5: Third Season Part.1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.